The Voyage of the Space Beagle: References in other works

-The book was translated into several languages and, as was the case for most of van Vogt's work, was very popular in France.
-In Japan it is noted that Korita, the character who explains the demise of the first monster, is Japanese, and presented without racist slights.

 Two of the races, the Riim (pp 82–83) and the Ixtl (pp 52–53) are depicted in Barlowe's Guide to Extraterrestrials.

 In David Gerrold's Chtorr novel A Season for Slaughter, a robot probe called a "prowler" is used.
 The prowler makes a distinctive "coeurl" sound, described several times as "the prowler coeurled on".
 The reference to the Coeurl in the first story of the Voyage of the Space Beagle, where the phrase "Coeurl prowled on" occurs, is unmistakable.

 A hologram called a "prowler" appears as one of the distractions employed by the Enterprise lieutenant Kevin Riley to surprise the deck crew of the "Voyager" worldship in David Gerrold's Star Trek novel The Galactic Whirlpool.
 It is a friendly, weirdly-colored, balloon-like hologram that makes a distinctive "coeurl" sound ("Riley stepped up to the illusion and said, 'Command: Prowl!
 Activate.'
 'Coeurl,' said the prowler, nodding to nuzzle Riley wetly, then it turned and lumbered down the corridor.
 'Coeurl?
 Coeurl?' it called as it disappeared into the gloom.
 On and on the prowler called, until finally it disappeared into the murk of distance.
 Kirk looked at Riley.
 'Good job, Lieutenant.
 Uh- where is it going now?).